 Before you jet off to your family homeland to ransack a county clerk’s office, make sure in advance that there is actually a county clerk’s office to ransack.
-You will also want to make sure libraries and military/town/immigration offices are open, churches still exist, and records are still where you expect them to be. questions to ask before you show up at a research facility.has a good list of
+You will also want to make sure libraries and military/town/immigration offices are open, churches still exist, and records are still where you expect them to be.
+ThoughtCo.com has a good list of questions to ask before you show up at a research facility.

 See if tourism offices can help.